carriercomm/go-to/ProjectReport.md

 Below is a comparison of Pros and Cons of both approaches.

 ###Configuration Managment Systems
+These systemes began to appear in mid 90-x.
+CFEngine, Puppet and Cheff are most widely used today.
 ####Pros
 - Zero overhead.
 All changes are applied to OS directly as soon as possible.